codeph0enix/PhoenixShell/README.md

 # PhoenixShell
-This repo is just for my custom linux files and configurations.
+This is a project by me for automating my default shell for use on any system.
+Currently includes my default .bashrc, tmux profile, and starship configuration.

+Eventually this will include custom scripts for sysadmin tasks and installing the standard packages I load on all machines.

 To use my custom bashrc and tmux config follow these commands: